Mining in India

 The mining industry in India is a major economic activity which contributes significantly to the economy of India.
 The gross domestic product (GDP) contribution of the mining industry varies from 2.2% to 2.5% only but going by the GDP of the total industrial sector, it contributes around 10% to 11%.
 Even mining done on small scale contributes 6% to the entire cost of mineral production.
 Indian mining industry provides job opportunities to around 700 individuals.

 As of 2012, India is the largest producer of sheet mica, 2015 the fourth largest producer of iron ore, alumina, chromite, and bauxite in the world.
-A coal and iron ore project is in the fifth largest reserve in world.
+A coal and iron ore project is in the fifth largest reserve in the world.
 India's metal and mining industry was estimated to be $106.4 billion in 2010.

 Mining in India has been prominent since ancient times.
 The field is noted for significantly contributing to the economy of the nation.
 However, the mining in India is also infamous for human rights violations and environmental pollution.
 The industry has been hit by several high-profile mining scandals in recent times.